 The ETA/Valjoux 7750 is modified from a chronograph that has to be operated with two buttons to a single-button chronograph or monopoussoir.
 After modifying the chronograph cam, it only takes one button to start, stop and reset the chronograph.
 Through a small hole in the caseback you can view the 30 minute chronograph register.
 This way the chronograph registers won’t disturb the minimalistic design of the watch.

 Only 200 pieces of the MIH Watch are made every year.
 Good thing is that the price remains friendly at 5,000 CHF excluding tax.
-Check the MIH website or visit one of the Embassy shops in Luzern or St. Moritz.
+The MIH Watch is available through a dedicated website and in one of the Embassy shops in Luzern or St. Moritz.

 Yesterday a friend emailed me this wristshot he saw on a forum and of course it made me wonder (again) if I will ever own one of these beautiful pieces…